nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * 1a1.
 TrackAScholar displays an error message showing parameter requirements. <br>
     Use case resumes at step 1.

 * 1c.
-An applicant with the same name already exist.
+An applicant with the same name already exists.

-  * 1a1 TrackAScholar displays an error message that applicant already exist. <br>
+  * 1a1 TrackAScholar displays an error message that applicant already exists. <br>
     Use case resumes at step 1.

 --------------------------------------------------------------------------------------------------------------------

-**Use case: UC03 - List Applicants**
+**Use case: UC03 - List all applicants**

 **MSS**